cds-snc/gcds-components/packages/angular/README.md

 GC Design System Components – Angular provides the [GC Design System Components](https://github.com/cds-snc/gcds-components/tree/main/packages/web) within a Angular wrapper to ease integration of the components into Angular apps.

+## Documentation

+You can find the full documentation for GC Design System Components on [https://cds-design-snc.netlify.app/]().

 ## Installation

 ### Install from npm